ByteOfWaffle/Godot--first/README.md

-# Stealth Platformer Game Project
+# 🥷Stealth Platformer Game Project🥷

 ## Overview
 This is a platformer game with the following key features: